 At home dog DNA tests are a quick and easy way to find out which breeds are in your pet's ancestry.

-DNA testing for dogs isn't a new process, but the simple and relatively expensive at-home test kits have only become available to pet owners in the last few years.
+DNA testing for dogs isn't a new process, but simple at-home test kits have only become available to pet owners in the last few years.

 Before these tests, it was impossible to know which breeds were in a mixed-breed puppy's family tree, unless you knew for a fact who his parents, grandparents and great-grandparents were.

 You can have a lot of fun guessing where Fido's coat color, curly tail, short legs or long muzzle come from, but there are some serious reasons for learning what your pup's genetic make up is....

 The at-home tests featured on this page contain everything you need (including easy-to-follow instructions) to get a sample of your pet's dna and then mail it to the lab in the pre-paid envelope.

 Once your dog's dna (easy cheek-swab) sample reaches the laboratory it's compared to the appropriate database of breeds to determine which ones appear in parents, grand-parents and great-grandparents.